23/glue/README.md

     $this.showAnimation = [{opacity:'show', height:'show'}, 300];
     $this.hideAnimation = [{opacity:'hide', height:'hide'}, 200];

-Notice that Glue won't animate content changes in the rendered template; only changes from nothing to something and the reverse are affected.
+Notice that Glue won't animate content changes in the rendered template; only changes from nothing to something and the reverse are animated.

 # Keyboard shortcuts

-Glue adds simple support for keyboard shortcuts.
+Glue ships with simple support for keyboard shortcuts.
 Shortcuts can be attached to a property setter:

     Builder.setter('nextTab, function(){
       $this.jumpToTab($this.tab+1);